patsarmient/py_NLP-Classification-Twitter-Sentiment-Analysis/README.md

 ### Final Data Features
-Once the model produces the sentiment score for all tweets calculating [a count of tweets] & [an average sentiment score for each movie] provides the features to train the classification models.
+Once the model produces the sentiment score for all tweets, calculating [a count of tweets] & [an average sentiment score for each movie] provides the features to train the classification models.